The Right Focus – Tunnel Vision and Missing the Mark

 If you are a true brand, you can add products, add marketing verticals, or even create NEW brands!
 There is literally no limit on how BIG you can grow this business, regardless of where you started!
 So why do we think small?

 I can’t speak for everyone, but I often get stuck in this tunnel of “thinking small” because I doubt myself.
-Entrepreneurs are one of the leading demographics of people that tend to not believe in themselves, and there are lots of reasons for this which we can discuss in another blog!
+Entrepreneurs are one of the leading demographic of people that tend to not believe in themselves, and there are lots of reasons for this which we can discuss in another blog!

 Personally, I come from a childhood that did not lend itself to having much confidence.
 Even when I started this journey, I was told by friends and close family that this is all some sort of “scam” business and will never last…